horago/external-api/README.md

 Timestamp Date format used: https://en.wikipedia.org/wiki/ISO_8601

-## Menu manipulation (beta)
+## Menu modification
 HAL link to a batch menu update: **post-menu-items**

+The menu may be <a href="api.horago.com/swagger/ui/index#!/MenuItems/UpsertItems">updated</a> partially as well as a whole structure.
+In any case a single POST request is used with the following main attributes:
+* <i>categories</i> - array of categories
+* <i>options</i> - item option definition with the defaul prices(same options may be shared between several items throuh the optionRefs)
+* <i>items</i> - array of products
+    * options - non-mandatory array of options
+    * catgoryIds - array of category Ids defined previously
+    * optionRefs - arry of references to options defined previously(with the possible price overrides)

+* <i>items</i> - array of products with the possibility to define its own set of options if needed

+* <i>mode</i> - update strategy

 Mode values:
 * partialUpdate - may be used to update one or several items.
 Only new categories added, existing categories would not be changed
 * fullUpdate - should be used for a full menu update.
 Category structure/names would not be changed if modified within Horago previously (new categories may be created), but any items which where not updated would be disabled
-* fullRestructure (not ready yet) - the resulting menu would correspond to the request. i.e. category structure/names and child items
+* fullRestructure (beta) - the resulting menu would correspond to the request. i.e. category structure/names and child items

 ## GET Order list example response
 `